-This study surveyed a nationally-representative sample of 4,972 middle and high school students between the ages of 12 and 17 in the United States.
-Data were collected in April of 2019.
+This study surveyed a nationally-representative sample of 2,546 middle and high school students between the ages of 13 and 17 in the United States.
+Data were collected in April and May of 2021.
 Click on the thumbnail images to enlarge.

+Cyberbullying Victimization.
 We define cyberbullying as: “Cyberbullying is when someone repeatedly and intentionally harasses, mistreats, or makes fun of another person online or while using cell phones or other electronic devices.”
-Approximately 37% of the students in our sample report experiencing cyberbullying in their lifetimes.
-When asked about specific types of cyberbullying experienced in the previous 30 days, mean or hurtful comments (24.9%) and rumors spread online (22.2%) continue to be among the most commonly-cited.
-Thirty percent of the sample reported being cyberbullied in one or more of the twelve specific types reported, two or more times over the course of the previous 30 days.
+Approximately 46% of the students in our 2021 sample report experiencing cyberbullying in their lifetimes.
+When asked about specific types of cyberbullying experienced in the previous 30 days, rumors spread online (33.2%) and mean or hurtful comments (28.7%) continue to be among the most commonly-reported.
+Forty-two percent of the sample reported being cyberbullied in one or more of the twelve specific types reported, two or more times over the course of the previous 30 days.

-For this study, we contracted with two different online survey research firms to distribute our questionnaire to a nationally-representative sample of middle and high school students.
-We had two different versions of our survey instrument which allowed us to ask a variety of questions to subsamples of each group.
-All students were asked questions about experiences with bullying and cyberbullying, digital self-harm, sexting, and sextortion.
+For this study, we contracted with an online survey research firm to distribute our questionnaire to a nationally-representative sample of middle and high school students who were between the ages of 13 and 17.
+Students were asked questions about experiences with bullying and cyberbullying, digital self-harm and other experiences online and off.
 Overall we obtained a 15% response rate, which isn’t ideal, but is higher than most generic Internet surveys.

 With any imperfect social science study, caution should be used when interpreting the results.
 We can be reassured somewhat in the validity in the data, however, because the prevalence rates are in line with results from our previous school-based surveys.
 Moreover, the large sample size helps to diminish the potential negative effects of outliers.
 Finally, steps were taken to ensure valid responses within the survey instrument.
 For example, we asked the respondents to select a specific color among a list of choices and required them to report their age at two different points in the survey, in an effort to guard against computerized responses and thoughtless clicking through the survey.